DeviceConnect: Android SDK

 In the project level build.gradle

-file, add the repository URLs to all allprojects
+, add the repository URLs to all allprojects

 - Kotlin